 While the chief threat to the apostolic church had always been persecution, now it was hypocrisy, ambition, greed, thievery, and wickedness.
 About this time is the first record of the Church in Rome referred to as the Harlot of Babylon described in the Apocalypse of John.

 People then began to come forward declaring the need for a new spiritual church to replace the existing institutional church.
 They did not state that the extant ecclesiastical church was not worthy of respect, just that it was time for it to be superseded by a new form of Christianity.
 The response of the church in Rome was that the spirituality of Christianity was inseparable from the ecclesiastical institutional church.

-Thomas Aquinas wrote that there could not be a contradiction between one kind of truth and another.
+Aquinas taught that there could not be a contradiction between one kind of truth and another.
 His special project was to tackle the philosophy of Aristotle.

 Plato had been quite influential in the early church, chiefly with his concepts about the spiritual realm being infinitely more real than the physical.
 Aristotle was largely unknown in Christendom before Christians began to trade with Muslims for silk and sugar, and it was the Muslims who introduced Christians to the ideas of Aristotle regarding physics, biology, psychology, and cosmology.
 Aristotle accepted that physical, sensual reality could be understood through human investigation.

 Thomas Aquinas became a preaching beggar with the Dominicans, to the outrage of his family, who then kidnapped him and locked him up with a prostitute.
 Using his time wisely, he spent that time in incarceration writing about logic.